phalcon-orphanage/docs/en/reference/loader.rst

 Additional file extensions
 --------------------------
-Some autoloading strategies such as  "prefixes", "namespaces" or "directories" automatically appends the "php" extension at the end of the checked file.
+Some autoloading strategies such as  "prefixes", "namespaces" or "directories" automatically append the "php" extension at the end of the checked file.
 If you are using additional extensions you could set it with the method "setExtensions".
 Files are checked in the order as it were defined:

 .. code-block:: php